-Suppose I told you that you could find millions of dollars in your back yard, all you have to do is go find it.
+Suppose I told you that you could find millions of dollars of treasure in your back yard, all you have to do is go find it.
 Would your response be passive?
 Would you start your search after you have had a nap or watched your favorite TV program?
 Would you put your search off until a more convenient time?
 Would you worry about the neighbors thinking you are weird because you are digging up your yard?
-Would you not search because you don’t have a professional digging degree?
 Would you sit in your house and complain that you don’t have time to search or that you don’t want to get your clothes dirty?

-If you believed the money was there you would not be deterred by any of these things.
+No, if you believed the treasure was there you would not be deterred by any of these things.
 You would be consumed with your search.
 Solomon is saying this is how we must approach finding the knowledge of God.
 How committed are you to finding the knowledge of God?
 Are you “all in” for God?